NexTokenTech/TREX-PoW/README.md

-# Capsule - Decentralized Timed Release Encryption for Web3
+# Trex - Decentralized Timed Release Encryption for Web3

 A FRAME-based [Substrate](https://www.substrate.io/) node for timed-release encryption for Web3.